 - Child’s pose.
 Get down on the hands and knees, then sit back on the heels.
 Spread the knees comfortably apart and bend forward so the head is resting on the floor and the arms are outstretched in front of it.
 After 30 seconds, slowly return to starting position.
 Aim to complete 4 to 6 repetitions of this stretch.
 Do not bounce on the heels.

 It may be necessary to start by holding each stretch for 10 to 15 seconds and gradually build to 30 seconds.
 If a stretch hurts or causes sciatica to worsen, stop immediately.

 Strengthening exercises for spinal stenosis focus on strengthening the lower abdominal muscles and include the following:

 This posture can allow daily activities to be performed with less pain.
-The pelvic tilt is often very difficult for patients to learn and can take a good deal of practice with the guidance of a physical therapist before it is used effectively to treat sciatica resulting from spinal stenosis.
+The pelvic tilt may be difficult to learn and can take a good deal of practice with the guidance of a physical therapist before it is used effectively to alleviate sciatica resulting from spinal stenosis